Leslie Jordan: Death

-On October 24, 2022, at approximately 9:30 am PDT, while driving to film scenes at the Call Me Kat set, Jordan's car hit the side of a building at Cahuenga Boulevard and Romaine Street in Hollywood.
+On October 24, 2022, at approximately 9:30 am PDT, while driving to the Call Me Kat set, Jordan's car hit the side of a building at Cahuenga Boulevard and Romaine Street in Hollywood, California.
 He was believed to have experienced a medical episode that led to the crash.
 He was pronounced dead at the scene.
 He was 67 years old.

-In January 2023, an autopsy report revealed Jordan died by "sudden cardiac dysfunction".
-According to the Los Angeles County Coroner's Office, he died from sudden cardiac dysfunction due to arteriosclerotic cardiovascular disease.
+In January 2023, the autopsy report said Jordan died by "sudden cardiac dysfunction", due to arteriosclerotic cardiovascular disease.
 There was no evidence of alcohol or other drugs in Jordan's system.
 At the time of his death, he had been sober for more than two decades.

 Awards

+In 2006, Jordan won an Outstanding Guest Actor in a Comedy Series Emmy Award for his part as Beverley Leslie in Will & Grace.

 In 2021, Jordan received GALECA: The Society of LGBTQ Entertainment Critics' Timeless Star award, the group's career achievement honor given to "an actor or performer whose exemplary career is marked by character, wisdom and wit."
-He accepted the award, previously bestowed on Jane Fonda, Meryl Streep, John Waters, Harvey Fierstein, Lily Tomlin, Dame Angela Lansbury, and Sir Ian McKellen, in the Society's Dorian Awards 'Toast' TV.
-Jordan also won an Outstanding Guest Actor in a Comedy Series Emmy Award in 2006 for his part as Beverley Leslie in Will & Grace.
+He accepted the award in the Society's Dorian Awards 'Toast' TV.